checklist if you’re only a scaling company?

 How to Conduct an HR Audit

-Conducting an HR audit can seem daunting, but breaking it into manageable steps will make the process easier.
-Here’s a high-level view of how to get started:
+Knowing how to create an audit checklist is essential when conducting an HR Audit.
+Breaking the process into manageable steps will make it easier.
+Here’s a high-level view of how to make an audit checklist and get started:

 The HR Audit Checklist Steps